-The first part of the PIF contains the administrative documents and key summary information that is specific to a single product i.e. this part will provide an ample overview of the finished product.
+The first part of the PIF contains the administrative documents and key summary information that are specific to a single product; i.e. this part would provide an ample overview of the finished product.

-- A. Administrative documentation - Copy of the Notification Note; this will include the identity of the product, the name and address of the manufacturer, assembler, importer and CNH - Letter of Authorisation by product owner or Letter of Declaration and Letter of Contract Manufacturing, if applicable - Any other relevant administrative documents that may be prescribed by the local authorities e.g. License to Operate, Certificate of Incorporation of the Company - B. Qualitative and Quantitative formula of the product (International Nomenclature for Cosmetic Ingredients (INCI) or other approved reference names and corresponding concentrations of the ingredients): - For fragrance materials, name and code number of the composition and the identity of the supplier

-- C. Product presentation and label, including: - Outer and inner labels - Consumer information leaflets and instruction for use if part of the product as sold to the consumer - D. Manufacturing Statement: - A document issued/endorsed by recognised body indicating that the product was manufactured according to the Guidelines for Cosmetic GMP or any it's equivalent - Provide the batch coding system/ key of the product - E. Safety Assessment (summary) as per the Guidelines for the Safety Assessment of a Cosmetic Product: - Safety statement (signed statement of opinion, including the name and qualifications of the safety assessor) - F. Confirmed undesirable effects on human health (summary) - G. On-pack product claim support (summary): - Summary report of the Efficacy Assessment of the product, based on its composition or on tests performed
+- A. Administrative documentation - Copy of the Notification form bearing the acknowledgement receipt from the Authorities; this will include the identity of the product, the address of the manufacturer, assembler, importer and company placing the product in the market; - Authorisation letter by product owner or agreement letter related to the product, if required by the legislation of the Member Country; - Any other relevant administrative documents that may be prescribed by the local Authorities e.g. Licence to Operate, Certificate of Incorporation of the Company; - B. Qualitative and Quantitative formula of the product (INCI or other ACD approved reference names and corresponding concentrations of the ingredients): - For fragrance materials, name and code number of the composition and the identity of the supplier; - C. Product presentation and label, including: - Outer and inner labels (photographs and/or drawings will be useful); - Consumer information leaflets and instruction for use if part of the product as sold to the consumer; - D. Manufacturing Statement: - A statement by the manufacturer or company that the product was manufactured according to the ASEAN GMP Guidelines or any ACC approved equivalent GMP Guidelines; - Provide the batch coding system/ key of the product; - E. Safety Assessment (summary) as per the ASEAN Guidelines for the Safety Assessment of a Cosmetic Product: - Safety statement (signed statement of opinion, including the name and qualifications of the safety assessor); - F. Confirmed undesirable effects on human health (summary); - G. On-pack product claim support (summary): - Summary report of the Efficacy Assessment of the product, based on its composition or on tests performed;